Skip to content

 # first we have to unpack the data

-rows_data, rows_catalog = [], []
+rows_data, rows_source = [], []

-for dataset in self.Datasets:
+for dataset in self.datasets:

-for source_data in dataset.SourceData:
+for source_data in dataset.data:

 rows_data.append(source_data.model_dump())